dvdinth/onedl-mmdetection/README.md

 </details>

-Apart from MMDetection, we also released [MMEngine](https://github.com/open-mmlab/mmengine) for model training and [MMCV](https://github.com/open-mmlab/mmcv) for computer vision research, which are heavily depended on by this toolbox.
+Apart from MMDetection, we also released [MMEngine](https://github.com/vbti-development/onedl-mmengine) for model training and [MMCV](https://github.com/vbti-development/onedl-mmcv) for computer vision research, which are heavily depended on by this toolbox.

 ## What's New

+The VBTI development team is reviving MMLabs code, making it work with newer pytorch versions and fixing bugs.
+We are only a small team, so your help is appreciated.

 💎 **We have released the pre-trained weights for MM-Grounding-DINO Swin-B and Swin-L, welcome to try and give feedback.**